 Gillen et al. (2016, PMID 27115137) extended this finding further: sprint interval training improved cardiometabolic health markers similarly to traditional endurance training despite requiring five times less exercise volume and time commitment.
-The efficiency is extraordinary.
+The efficiency is extraordinary, and for a 30-day challenge it is what makes a daily session realistic rather than aspirational.

-This 30-day HIIT challenge applies these findings systematically.
+This 30-day HIIT challenge applies those findings systematically.
 You will progress from conservative 1:2 work-to-rest ratios in week 1 to demanding 2:1 ratios by week 4.
-The exercises are exclusively bodyweight β no equipment barriers.
-The sessions run 12-22 minutes β no time excuses.
-What changes across the 30 days is your cardiovascular systemβs capacity to sustain effort, recover between intervals, and perform at intensities that would have been impossible on day 1.
+The exercises are exclusively bodyweight, which removes the equipment barrier entirely.
+Sessions run 12 to 22 minutes, which clears the time excuse, and weekly totals sit comfortably inside the WHO vigorous-intensity window (Bull et al. 2020, PMID 33239350) of 75 to 150 minutes.
+What changes across the 30 days is your cardiovascular system’s capacity to sustain effort, recover between intervals, and perform at intensities that would have been impossible on day 1.
+The ACSM (Garber et al. 2011, PMID 21694556) recommends 3 to 5 vigorous-intensity sessions per week, and the plan schedules exactly that with engineered recovery days so adaptation stays ahead of fatigue.

 Understanding HIIT: What Makes Intervals Work